ebezzam/python-dev-tips/README.rst

 TODO
 ====

-- matplotlib in dev install
+- matplotlib, pytest, black in dev install
 - example file with hydra
 - manifest file to not include file in package
+- GitHub actions for formating and unit tests
-- GitHub actions
+- GitHub actions for releasing to PyPi
 - documentation if time